Period 1

 Organizers: Saugata Basu, Greg Blekherman, Antonio Lerario

-Organizers: Dan Huybrechs, Erik Koelink, Teresa Perez
+Organizers: Daan Huybrechs, Erik Koelink, Teresa Perez

 Organizers: Lenaic Chizat, Young-Heon Kim, Jan Maas